 - The cultivated Robusta has an average quality with nutty full-bodied taste, which is ideal for blends.

-- According to data from the Cameroon coffee and cocoa office CICC, only 5 % of the coffee is processed locally.
+- According to data from the Cameroon coffee and cocoa office CICC, only 5 % of the coffee in Cameroon is processed locally.
 This, in turn, brings significant price increases for farmers.

 - So the CICC wants to further increase the added value of the beans.

 - In the meantime, the EU is funding a 3,600 hectare coffee cultivation area by 2020 with € 30 million.